makerdao/auction-keeper/README.md

 For every new block, all auctions from `1` to `auctionsStarted` are checking for active status.
 If a new auction is detected, a new bidding model is started.

-#### Ensure bidding model is running for each active auction
+### Ensure bidding model is running for each active auction

 `auction-keeper` maintains a collection of child processes, as each bidding model is its own dedicated process.
-New processes (new _bidding model_ instances) are spawned by executing a command according to the `--model` commandline parameter.
+New processes (new _bidding model_ instances) are spawned by executing the value passed to the `--model` command flag.
 These processes are automatically terminated (via `SIGKILL`) by the keeper shortly after their associated auction expires.

 Whenever the _bidding model_ process dies, it gets automatically respawned by the keeper.